subhashree8125/rental-platform/README.md

 ```

 ## 🤝 Contributing

-This is a student project for SIET AIDS.
-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome to improve the project.

 ## 📝 License

-This project is for educational purposes as part of the SIET AIDS program.
+This project is for educational purposes and is not licensed for commercial use.

 ## 👥 Authors

-- **Team BROKLINK** - SIET AIDS Project
+- **Team BROKLINK**

-## 🙏 Acknowledgments

-- SIET (Sri Eshwar Institute of Technology)
+- HARIPRASATH C
+- SUBHASHREE R
-- AIDS Department
+- SHANMATHY SN
-- Project Guide and Faculty

 ## 📞 Support
+- hariprasathcemail@gmail.com
+- subhashreeradhakrishnan.8@gmail.com
+- shanmathynarayanan.31@gmail.com

 For support or queries, please contact the development team through the repository issues page.

 ---

-**Made with ❤️ by SIET AIDS Students**
+** Powered by Team TriTry❤️ **